seananderson/metafolio/inst/ms/ms.md

 adaption [@stockwell2003; @fraser2011] or long-term evolution to historical conditions [@eliason2011].
 In reality, these mechanisms can interact.
-For example, salmonid response diversity in the marine environment can be driven by adaptation to localized freshwater environments (REF).  <!--In this paper we focus on the response-diversity mechanism, and evaluate it in the context of thermal response diversity.-->
+For example, salmonid response diversity in the marine environment can be driven by adaptation to localized freshwater environments (REF).

 Salmonids are strongly affected by climate warming [e.g. @patterson2007] and yet show a remarkable diversity of tolerance to temperature [e.g.